FakeFlakes1337/prescription-fill-prediction/README.md

 ## About the Data set

-This synthetic dataset gives information about patients characteristics like annual salary and whether they pick up their prescription of Entresto or not.
+This synthetic dataset gives information about patients' characteristics like annual salary and whether they pick up their prescription of Entresto or not.
 There are only 7 columns.
 We will use the dataset to make a model to predict if  a person will pick up Enstresto or not with logistic regression.

 * Attribute Information